 Bruce Greyson's Bio

-C. Bruce Greyson, M.D.Professor of Psychiatric Medicine Carlson Professor of Psychiatry & Neurobehavioral Sciences Director, Division of Perceptual Studies Department of Psychiatry & Neurobehavioral Sciences University of Virginia Health System
+C. Bruce Greyson, M.D.Professor of Psychiatric Medicine Carlson Professor Emeritus of Psychiatry & Neurobehavioral Sciences Former Director of Division of Perceptual Studies, Department of Psychiatry & Neurobehavioral Sciences University of Virginia Health System

 Address:University of Virginia Health System Division of Perceptual Studies 210 10th Street NE, Suite #100 Charlottesville, VA 22902-5328 Phone: 434-924-2281 Fax: 434-924-1712